kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 set as 1575.420, 1176.450, 1278.70, 1207.140, 1191.795 MHz
 - 302, 306, 307 : Beidou frequencies, defined as 1561.098, 1207.14, 1268.52 MHz

 **What if you want to analyze your own data?**

 Put your RINEX 2.11 files in the directory where you are going to run the code.

 They must have SNR data in them (S1, S2, etc) and have the receiver coordinates in the header.
-The files should be named as follows:
+The files should follow these naming rules:

-- lowercase
+- all lowercase
 - station name (4 characters) followed by day of year (3 characters) then 0.yyo where yy is the two character year.
 - Example: algo0500.21o where station name is algo on day of year 50 from the year 2021

 <code>rinex2snr algo 2021 50 -nolook True</code>

-If you have ss second RINEX 3 files, they should be all upper case (except for the extension).
+If you have ss second RINEX 3 files, they should be all upper case (except for the extension rnx or crx).

 * station name (9 characters where the last 3 characters are the country), underscore
-* capital R or capital S , underscore
+* capital R or capital S , with underscore on either side
 * four character year
 * three character day of year
 * four zeroes, underscore,